Solutions and Reachable Sets of Hybrid Dynamical Systems: Semicontinuous Dependence on Initial Conditions, Time, and Perturbations: Concluding Remarks

 \section{Concluding Remarks}

-Chiefly due to assuring upper semicontinuous dependence of solutions on initial conditions and perturbations, outer well-posedness of a hybrid system, defined originally in~\cite{hybridbook}, have paved the way for a fairly complete theory of hybrid systems as far as asymptotic stability is concerned.
-However, from a discretization/simulation standpoint, upper semicontinuous dependence is insufficient for reliable verification of safety properties and accurate computation of optimal controls.
-The notions of inner well-posedness introduced in this article, combined with outer well-posedness, ensure \textit{continuous} dependence of solutions initial conditions and perturbations, and should set the stage for a consistent simulation framework for hybrid systems.
+Outer well-posedness of a hybrid system, defined originally in~\cite{hybridbook}, has paved the way for a fairly complete theory of hybrid systems as far as asymptotic stability is concerned.
+The notions of inner well-posedness introduced in this article, combined with outer well-posedness, ensure \textit{continuous} dependence of solutions initial conditions and perturbations and sets the stage for a more complete framework for hybrid systems: we have already shown how these novel notions help lead to methods of continuously approximating reachable sets in this article, and proved consequent results (e.g continuous approximations of the value function) for optimal control problems for hybrid systems via reachability analysis (to appear, see~\cite{arxivReach} for an early version).

-Already, we have shown how these novel notions help lead to methods of continuously approximating reachable sets of hybrid systems.
-Some of these results can be extended to account for terminal constraints, using inner well-posedness with terminal constraints.
-Weak forward invariance properties~\cite{8540020} will be helpful in this endeavor, and these extensions would be very useful in analyzing optimal control problems with terminal constraints.
-In addition, we also envision that the viability conditions developed here for inner well-posedness, which depend on tangent cones, can be guaranteed by infinitesimal conditions involving Lyapunov-like functions or barrier functions, using the ideas in \cite{MAGHENEM2021109328}.